What is the benefit of Cancer Insurance?

 The level of cancer insurance you receive varies depending on the medical insurance policy you choose.
 Many offer a minimum level of cancer care that increases depending on whether you choose a more basic or comprehensive health insurance plan.
 Others will have specific cancer cover insurance that you can add to your core healthcare policy.

-For example, Vitality Health’s policy includes cancer cover in their core health care plan.
+For example, the Vitality Health Insurance plan includes cancer cover in their core health care plan.
 This includes full cover for radiotherapy, chemotherapy, surgery and reconstructive surgery, plus limited cover for biological, bisphosphonate and hormone therapies and follow up consultations for 5 years.
 The medical attention for the cancer diagnosis would be included in their core cover.

 If you prefer additional cancer insurance however, you can choose Vitality’s Extended Cancer Cover, which for an additional premium also gives you full cover for the therapy treatments previously mentioned, plus allowances for end-of-life home nursing care, wigs and restyling, scalp cooling and mastectomy bras and external prostheses.